willy-wagtail/raspberrypi-pihole/README.md

 After the change, you will need to restart the sshd service using `sudo systemctl restart ssh` or rebooting.

-### Automatic rasp pi OS update and upgrading

-Not for production because of potential problems.

-Use unattended-upgrades with raspberry pi specific config.
-Another option is to set up a cron job to run the update/upgrade commands.

-See link to YouTube video above for more details.

 ### Firewall

 Use ufw (uncomplicated firewall).
 Need to be careful not to lock yourself out.
 See links to rasp pi doc and YouTube video above.